 The amount of alcohol in vodka can be measured in proof or ABV, with the proof being ABV times two.
 But let me explain in more detail.

 ABV means alcohol by volume and is the standard way of measuring the alcohol strength of drinks.
 It specifies how many ml of pure ethanol are in a 100ml solution.
 To further standardize those numbers, ABV gets measured at 68 °F or 20 °C. That is a global standard to measure alcohol content.

-In the US we also use the term proof.
-The proof is also describing the alcohol content in a liquid.
+In the United States, there's also the term proof.
+The unit proof is also describing the alcohol content in a liquid.
 It's precisely two times the amount of ABV.
 So a vodka of 47% ABV is 94 proof.
-And now you may be wondering why it's called proof?
-I will explain.
+And now you may be wondering why it's called proof.

 Back in the day, liquors were "proofed" to check the level of alcohol in them.
 That first occurred in England in the 1500s.
-Back then, liquors were taxed depending on their amount of alcohol.
-And naturally, as there's nothing as serious as taxes, that had to be "proofed” in order to get the correct taxation rate.
+Back then, liquors were taxed depending on the amount of alcohol.
+And naturally, as there's nothing as serious as taxes, that had to be "proofed" to get the correct taxation rate.

 There were two different ways to "proof" alcohol amounts: